goran-subotic/vicert-slack-stats/README.md

 ###Configuration

-First, it is necessary to configure the Slack token by filling:
+First, it is necessary to configure the Slack token by setting the following property for desired environment within the appropriate config file ( development.rb, production.rb or test.rb):
 ```
 config.x.slack_key
 ```
-property for desired environment  ( development.rb, in production.rb or test.rb)

-In order to set up which job to be executed (Sidekiq or DejayedJob) and time of execution it is necessary to update /config/initializers/task_scheduler.rb file:
+In order to set up which job (Sidekiq or DejayedJob) should be executed and the time of its execution it is necessary to update the /config/initializers/task_scheduler.rb file:

-Example where DelayedJob is active:
+An example where DelayedJob is active:

 ```ruby
 #It will execute the task every 55 min